History of the hippie movement: Legacy

-While many hippies made a long-term commitment to the lifestyle, some younger people argue that hippies "sold out" during the 1980s and became part of the materialist, consumer culture.
+While a number of hippies made a long-term commitment to the lifestyle, some younger people argue that hippies "sold out" during the 1980s and became part of the materialist, consumer culture.

 Hippies who did not "sell out" have been featured in the press as recently as April 2014.
 Forty years after founding the "Hippie Kitchen" in Los Angeles' Skid Row in the back of a van, Catholic Workers Jeff Dietrich, a draft resister, and Catherine Morris, a former nun, remained active in their work feeding Skid Row residents and protesting wars, especially in front of the local Federal Building.

 Hippies may still be found in bohemian enclaves around the world.

 Contemporary hippies have made use of the World Wide Web and can be found on virtual communities.
-In the United Kingdom, the New age travellers movement, while eschewing the label 'hippie', nevertheless revived many hippie traditions into the 1980s and 1990s.
+In the United Kingdom, the New Age travellers movement, while eschewing the label 'hippie', nevertheless revived multiple hippie traditions into the 1980s and 1990s.
 Current events, festivals and parties continue to promote the hippie lifestyle and values.
 The "boho-chic" fashion style of 2003-2007 had a number of hippie features and the London Evening Standard even used the term "hippie chic" (March 11, 2005).

 Neo-hippies

-Neo-hippies, some of whom are children and grandchildren of the original hippies, advocate many of the same beliefs of their 1960s counterparts.
+Neo-hippies, some of whom are children and grandchildren of the original hippies, advocate a number of the same beliefs of their 1960s counterparts.

 Drug use is just as accepted as in the "original" hippie days, although some neo-hippies do not consider it necessary to take drugs in order to be part of the lifestyle, and others reject drug use in favor of alternative methods of reaching higher or altered consciousness such as drumming circles, community singing, meditation, yoga and dance.
-On April 20 (4/20) many neo-hippies gather at "Hippie Hill" in Golden Gate Park, San Francisco.
+On April 20 (4/20) a number of neo-hippies gather at "Hippie Hill" in Golden Gate Park, San Francisco.